-Active PhD and Professional Doctorate (Research) candidates of the University of Melbourne who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in 3MT® competitions at all levels, including the Asia-Pacific 3MT competition.
+Active PhD and Professional Doctorate (Research) candidates of the University of Melbourne who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the closing date of the video submissions are eligible to participate in 3MT® competitions at all levels, including the Asia-Pacific 3MT competition.
 Graduates are not eligible.

 Benefits of participating

 - Build confidence and improve your public speaking skills.